geoblink/design-system/docs/faq.md

 ## How do I get started?

-Add `geoblink-design-system` as a dependency:
+Add `design-system` as a dependency:

 ```bash
 yarn add @geoblink/design-system